Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

-- **Deep explanation:** Dart is the primary language for Flutter—optimized for JIT dev loops and AOT production builds.
+- **In plain words:** Dart is the primary language for Flutter—optimized for JIT dev loops and AOT production builds.
-- **Trade-offs:** Smaller hiring pool than Kotlin/Swift for platform-specific modules.
+- **What to watch for:** Smaller hiring pool than Kotlin/Swift for platform-specific modules.
-- **Real-world example:** Share parsers and validators between client and server (if you adopt Dart backend tooling).
+- **Example:** Share parsers and validators between client and server (if you adopt Dart backend tooling).

 ### Key takeaway